adelcambre/rubykaigi-2011/08_toggle/toggle_slides.md

 </code></pre>

 !SLIDE
-# The tests does not have to change
+# The tests do not have to change

 !SLIDE
-# So Continuous Integration Runs both
+# So Continuous Integration runs both

 !SLIDE command
 <code><pre>